-Williams gets wildcard for record 24th US Open
+Williams loses 11 games in a row in Cincinnati exit

 The US Open, which is the final major event of the season, starts on 28 August.

-On Wednesday, Williams plays China's Qinwen Zheng in the second round of the Western and Southern Open in Cincinnati.

-The former world number one, who beat a top-20 player for the first time in four years with victory over Russia's Veronika Kudermetova on Monday, will look to win back-to-back matches on the WTA Tour for the first time since the 2019 event in Cincinnati.
+Polish world number one Swiatek, 21, continued her preparations for the defence of her title in New York with a ruthless 6-1 6-0 win over American wildcard Danielle Collins.

+"I feel like I was really solid and I didn't make a lot of unforced errors," Swiatek said.
+"I really like playing that way because it gives me confidence."

-Earlier on Wednesday, American world number three Jessica Pegula reached the last 16 with a 6-7 (2-7) 6-2 6-3 win over Italy's Martina Trevisan.
+American world number three Jessica Pegula, who won the Canadian Open title last week, also reached the Cincinnati last 16 with a 6-7 (2-7) 6-2 6-3 victory over Italy's Martina Trevisan.

 Wimbledon champion Marketa Vondrousova of the Czech Republic won 6-4 6-2 against Russia's Anastasia Popatova, while Russian 14th seed Daria Kasatkina also progressed by beating France's Varvara Gracheva.

+"It's not the first [nor] the last match that I lost, so I was over it in a day," 23-time major champion Djokovic, who has not played in the US since 2021 because he was not vaccinated against Covid-19, said.

+"I need to obviously move on and try to regroup and find motivation for what's coming up, and all the challenges that are ahead of me, and that's why I'm here."

-In the men's singles, Russian third seed Daniil Medvedev moved into the last 16 with a 6-3 6-2 win over Italy's Lorenzo Musetti.
+Earlier in the men's singles, Russian third seed Daniil Medvedev moved into the last 16 with a 6-3 6-2 win over Italy's Lorenzo Musetti.

 Medvedev, who claimed the title in 2019 before going on to reach the US Open final, faces Germany's Alexander Zverev next.

-Zverev won 7-5 6-4 against Japan's Yoshihito Nishioka, while American Tommy Paul, a runner-up at the Canadian Open last week, beat France's Ugo Humbert 6-1 7-6 (7-4).
+Zverev won 7-5 6-4 against Japan's Yoshihito Nishioka, while Greek fourth seed Stefanos Tsitsipas and American ninth seed Taylor Fritz both also progressed.

-Paul faces Spanish world number one Carlos Alcaraz in the last 16.
+Tsitsipas plays Poland's Hubert Hurkacz, who knocked out Croatian defending champion Borna Coric.

+But there were shock defeats for Norwegian fifth seed Casper Ruud and Italian eighth seed Jannik Sinner.